tphummel/blog/content/posts/hugo-sort-by-computed-field.md

 There is plenty of documentation on how to [order content](https://gohugo.io/templates/lists/#order-content), and also how to [sort data structures](https://gohugo.io/functions/sort/) in Hugo.
 Hugo's documentation is generally excellent.
 There is also a very active [discourse](https://discourse.gohugo.io/) with lots of question and answer content.

-You can range of pages sorted by common metadata like [last modified date](https://gohugo.io/templates/lists/#by-last-modified-date), [title](https://gohugo.io/templates/lists/#by-title), or [length](https://gohugo.io/templates/lists/#by-length).
+You can get a range of pages sorted by common metadata like [last modified date](https://gohugo.io/templates/lists/#by-last-modified-date), [title](https://gohugo.io/templates/lists/#by-title), or [length](https://gohugo.io/templates/lists/#by-length).
 And you can also [sort by arbitrary parameters](https://gohugo.io/templates/lists/#by-parameter) in your content front matter.

 However, none of these usages were what I needed.
 I wanted to compute a dynamic value based on some static values in page front matter, then sort the list of pages by the computed value.